vrockai/pipeline-test/docs/content.md

 ---

-## Altered Gut Microbiome in Patients With Dermatomyositis
+## Altered Gut Microbiome in Patients With Dermatomyositis.
+ 26.05.2022, _SS Bae, TS Dong, J Wang, V Lagishetty, W Katzka, JP Jacobs, C Charles-Schoeman_

+The study objective was to compare the microbial composition of patients with dermatomyositis (DM) and healthy controls (HCs) and determine whether microbial alterations are associated with clinical manifestations of DM.

 [Source](https://doi.org/10.1002/acr2.11436)

+10.1002/acr2.11436

 ---